kaiser-in-exile/a-believable-fiction/src/posts/chains/recursion-induction.md

 I have personally found this rather poetic, two concepts, from rather different worlds (well technically not that different since computer science is a subdiscipline of mathematics) would end up just being so elegantly linked to one another.

-I will try and see if I can come up with a system where a recursive definition can be proved with an inductive line of reasoning.

-.

-.

-.

-.

-.

-_Section deliberately left incomplete_

-.

-.

-.

-.
+Every recursive algorithm in itself is actually an inductive proof of it's own working.